Start/Know

 And, believe it or not, the lecture Your body language may shape who you are, on the great website ted.com, says that Alex Todorov, at Princeton University, showed that judgments of the faces of political candidates in just one second predict 70% of the results of the Senate and the elections for governor in the USA.

-In no case has it been defined what "impression" is, but I believe it is very much linked to opinion.
-An opinion would be formed from a set of impressions, an impression-synthesis.
-A set of uniform impressions, positive or negative, stabilizes an opinion.
-Of course, it depends on the person; some seem to stabilize, or rather, to harden an opinion only with the first impression.
+The term “impression” is not well defined, but I believe it is closely tied to opinion.
+An opinion could be seen as a synthesis of impressions — a kind of “impression summary.
+A consistent set of impressions, whether positive or negative, tends to stabilize an opinion.
+Of course, this depends on the person; some seem to form, or rather, solidify an opinion based solely on their first impression.

 Once you have an opinion, people will naturally use that opinion as a reference.
 For example, what is your favorite place for leisure?
 What is one of your favorite dishes?
 If in this case you have noticed your mouth watering, you know how intense the effect of an opinion can be; a thought generating an effect on the body!

-And a firm opinion works as a confirmation bias, that is, what is consonant with it is processed and what is dissonant is simply ignored.
-In the case of politicians, it is ironic: they spend millions to convince voters who hears but do not actually listen...
-The popular saying that "it goes in one ear and out the other" has some truth to it.
+And a firm opinion functions as a kind of confirmation bias — that is, what aligns with it is processed, and what contradicts it is simply ignored.
+In the case of politicians, it’s ironic: they spend millions trying to persuade voters who hear but don’t really listen.
+The popular saying “it goes in one ear and out the other” holds some truth.

 The great risk of premature opinions